-A 24” (50.8 cm) TV is mounted on the aft bulkhead, and a CO detector, audio, and lighting controls are located on the opposite side of the door frame.
+A 24” (50.8 cm) TV is mounted on the aft bulkhead.
+A CO detector, audio, and lighting controls are located on the opposite side of the door frame.

 Ensuite / Day Head

 The master’s ensuite doubles as the GT’s day head with a connecting door to the salon area.
-The sink and vanity mirror are on the on the starboard side, followed by the standup shower, and electric head.
-There’s cabinetry beneath the sink, and an overhead hatch above it all.
+The sink and a vanity mirror are on the starboard side, followed by the standup shower and electric head.
+There’s cabinetry beneath the sink and an overhead hatch above it all.